MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/error-specified-server-cannot-perform-requested-operation.md

 ---
 title: The specified server cannot perform the requested operation error
 description: Helps resolve the error - The namespace cannot be queried.
-The specified server cannot perform the requested operation. ms.date: 09/24/2024
+The specified server cannot perform the requested operation. ms.date: 09/25/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting
 ms.reviewer: kaushika, warrenw, v-lianna, albugn ms.custom: sap:Network Connectivity and File Sharing\DFS Namespace (Not Replication), csstroubleshoot
 ---
 # Error "The namespace cannot be queried.
-The specified server cannot perform the requested operation" with DFS namespaces
+The specified server cannot perform the requested operation" with DFS Namespaces

 This article helps resolve the error "The namespace cannot be queried.
 The specified server cannot perform the requested operation."

-When you access, modify, or create a Distributed File System (DFS) namespace on a DFS namespace server, domain member server, or Windows client with File Services tools (included in Remote Server Administration Tools (RSAT)) installed, you might receive the following error message:
+When you access, modify, or create a Distributed File System (DFS) Namespace on a DFS Namespace server, domain member server, or Windows client with File Services tools (included in Remote Server Administration Tools (RSAT)) installed, you might receive the following error message:

 > The namespace cannot be queried.
 The specified server cannot perform the requested operation

 ## The PDC or DC can't be reached or is down

-You use the DFS Management console on a machine that's a DFS namespace server, member server, or member client with RSAT File Services tools installed.
+You use the DFS Management console on a machine that's a DFS Namespace server, member server, or member client with RSAT File Services tools installed.
 This issue occurs because the machine, from where you are using the DFS Management console, can't reach the primary domain controller (PDC) or local domain controller (DC) over TCP/UDP port 389 (Lightweight Directory Access Protocol (LDAP) port), or the PDC or DC is down.

 ### Wireshark trace scenario 1

-Tracing on a DFS namespace server, member server, or member client with RSAT File Services tools installed:
+Tracing on a DFS Namespace server, member server, or member client with RSAT File Services tools installed:

 The Domain Name System (DNS) queries for LDAP SRV records are successful.